top of page

 Veterinary Technician

-Heidi grew upon a small family farm in southern Illinois.
-She started working for a cutting horse trainer in 2005 as a stall cleaner and worked her way up to loper and assistant trainer.
+Heidi grew upon a small family farm in Southern Illinois.
+She started working as a stall cleaner for a cutting horse trainer in 2005, and worked her way up to Loper and assistant trainer.
 She also worked for a horse breeder and trained horses there.
-She has also managed a barn for another breeder in the area she is from while going to school.
-While working at these farms she learned how to care for horses as well as how to handle them.
-She graduated from Southeast Missouri State University and works at the clinic.
-She has several horses of her own and likes to do a variety of events from trail riding to barrel racing and everything in between.
+Heidi also managed a barn for another breeder in the area she is from while she attended school.
+While working at these farms, she learned how to care for horses as well as how to handle them.
+Heidi graduated from Southeast Missouri State University in 2014 and has worked at Huck Equine Clinic since 2012.
+She has several horses of her own and is a creative artist.
+In her free time, she likes to explore nature photography and work on her hand-made jewelry.

 bottom of page